thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

   - Incentive misalignment: Different rollups may have conflicting economic incentives.
   - Risk propagation: Issues in one rollup could affect others sharing the sequencers.

+### Based Sequencing
+- Definition: Base Sequencing is a model where the sequencing of transactions for an L2 rollup is integrated directly with the L1 blockchain's proposer or validator set.
+In this setup, L1 validators are responsible for both proposing blocks on the main chain and sequencing transactions on the rollup.
+- Advantages:
+  - Leverage existing infrastructure: The primary benefit is to leverage the existing security and decentralization of the L1 network to benefit the L2 rollup.
+  - Censorship resistance: Since the sequencing is performed by the entire set of L1 validators, it becomes significantly harder for any single entity to censor transactions on the rollup.
+  - Enhanced liveness: The rollup benefits from the L1's liveness properties, ensuring that transactions are processed promptly as long as the L1 network remains operational.
+  - Security guarantees: By relying on the L1 validators, the rollup inherits the economic security provided by the staked assets or computational work securing the L1 chain.
+  - Atomic composability: It can facilitate transactions that are atomically composable across L1 and L2, enabling complex interactions and seamless cross-layer functionality.
+- Disadvantages:
+  - Incentive misalignment: In the Base Sequencing model, execution revenue—including transaction fees and MEV—flows to the L1 validators rather than to the rollup itself.
+This diversion of revenue can undermine the economic sustainability of the rollup.
+  - Reduced decentralization in practice: To address the incentive misalignment, some Base rollup designs introduce an execution ticket mechanism.
+In this system, (i) L1 validators can choose to participate in sequencing for the rollup by purchasing execution tickets and (ii) only the validators who opt-in and run the necessary software become part of the rollup's sequencer set.
+This approach means that the rollup does not utilize the entire L1 validator set but instead relies on a subset of validators.
+Consequently, the rollup's censorship resistance and liveness are tied to this smaller group, reducing the decentralization benefits that were initially sought.
+  - Increased complexity and operational overhead: L1 validators must operate additional nodes or software components to handle L2 sequencing tasks.
+Participation may involve purchasing and managing execution tickets, adding to the operational burden.
+Sequencing L2 transactions may require processing and storing more data, potentially increasing resource requirements.
+- Economic and security implications: The dependence on a subset of L1 validators who have economic incentives tied to both the L1 and L2 layers introduces complex dynamics:
+  - Incentive compatibility: L1 Validators may prioritize activities that maximize their revenue on the L1 chain, potentially neglecting optimal sequencing on the L2 rollup.
+  - Security risks: If the subset of L1 validators is small, the network may become vulnerable to collusion or attacks that could compromise the rollup's integrity.

 ### Incentives and Challenges for Dapps

 **Desire for isolated fee markets**